JUMPSTONIK/JUMPSTONIK/README.md

 </p>

 ## My projects
 Here you can see and use some of the projects I have done.
 Most of these projects are in my repositories.
 The clients of all my projects are deployed in Netlify and my APIs in Heroku.
+Some projects may not work, because now Heroku is a paid service, so several projects dont have their API working, but it will be migrated to another service.

+- [Portfolio](https://jumpstonik.netlify.app/) <span>This project is still in progress</span>
 - [Heroes App](https://jumpstonik-heroes-app.netlify.app/)(get access to the API [here](https://cors-anywhere.herokuapp.com/corsdemo) first, or the project won't work)
 <!-- - [Quantica App prototype in Figma](https://www.figma.com/proto/1n9ZYrwtUqSIsR7hBIyJ9q/Quantica-app-prototype?node-id=6%3A0&scaling=scale-down&starting-point-node-id=3%3A2) -->
 - [URL-Shortener](https://jumpstonik-url-shortenerv2.netlify.app/)